 The longer I garden the bigger my collection of seeds has become.
 Especially since I have been raising my own seedlings the seeds seem to pile up.
+Organizing your stock of seeds has become important for me!
 I use to keep them all stuffed in a little Rubbermaid container but as my collection has grown I needed more space and an easy way to find them.
 Most seeds will stay viable for several years, many for 5 years or beyond if kept under the right conditions.
 Organizing your stock of seeds is super easy with an old wine box.

 I added some simple tabs made out of card stock to keep things organized.
 It has a nice lid that slides in place.
 Seeds like dark and cool.
 I keep our seed box in a cool corner of our basement.
 Just out of curiosity I counted up how many seed packets it holds.
 It currently has 75 seed packets in it with quite a bit of space in the back.
 Wow what am I going to do with 75 seed packets??